kajf/bozr/README.md

 ## Suite file extension
 All suites must have `.suite.json` extension.

-If you want to temporary disable suite (mute it), change extension to `.xsuite.json`.
-Bozr does not execute muted suites, but reports all test cases as skipped.
+If you want to temporary disable suite, change extension to `.xsuite.json`.
+Bozr does not execute ignored suites, but reports all test cases as skipped.

 ### Section 'On'
 Represents http request parameters